alex-c-ng/momentum-trading-strategy/README.md

 * **Costs are approximate:** 10 bps lumps commission and slippage into one assumption generated from online estimates and ignores market impact, which would grow with position size.
 * **Execution timing:** I assume I can trade at the same month-end close I measure the signal on, which is mildly optimistic.

 Bottom line: suggestive, not tradeable.
-(Maybe tradeable lol)